snudatalab/FlexGraph/README.md

 * Random Walk with Restart (RWR)
 * Single Source Shortest Path
 * Weakly Connected Components

+## Abstract

+How can we analyze large graphs such as the Web, and social networks with hundreds of billions of vertices and edges?
+Although many graph mining systems have been proposed to perform various graph mining algorithms on such large graphs, they have difficulties in processing Web-scale graphs due to massive I/O cost caused by communication between workers, and reading subgraphs repeatedly.

+In this paper, we propose FlexGraph, a scalable distributed graph mining method reducing the I/O cost by exploiting properties of real-world graphs.
+FlexGraph significantly decreases the communication cost, which is the main bottleneck of distributed systems, by exploiting different edge placement policies based on the type of vertices.
+Furthermore, we propose a flexible storage format to reduce the I/O cost when reading input graph repeatedly.
+Experiments show that FlexGraph succeeds in processing up to 64x larger graphs than existing distributed memory-based graph mining methods, and consistently outperforms previous disk-based graph mining methods.

+## Contact

+If you encounter any problem with FlexGraph, please feel free to contact [chiwanpark@snu.ac.kr](mailto:chiwanparK@snu.ac.kr).

+## Reference

+- FlexGraph: Flexible Partitioning and Storage for Scalable Graph Mining (under-review)
+- Chiwan Park, Ha-Myung Park, and U Kang (Seoul National University)

+# How to Run

 ## Requirements
 * Apache Hadoop 2.7.x, 2.8.x (other versions are not supported yet)